 2. If You Are Injured, Seek Medical Care

 In some cases, a collision with a deer can be catastrophic, especially if you were traveling at a high rate of speed when the accident occurred.
 If you have been injured in any way, you should go to the emergency room and get checked out.
 Waiting for minor aches to intensify is never a good idea; the sooner you seek medical care the better.

 3. Report the Claim to Your Insurance Company & Contact an Attorney

 Finally, you need to report the accident to your insurer.
 Before calling, you should review your insurance policy and understand what coverages you have and what you don’t have.
-A deer collision is covered under your uninsured motorist coverage policy under the 'hit and run' contractual theory.
-This would involve your having to pay a $250 deductible but your insurance will in effect step in the shoes of the uninsured (deer) and pay for your pain and suffering losses and out of pocket expenses (medical, lost wages, etc).
-Additionally, if you have not waived PIP, you are entitled to PIP benefits at a minimum of $2,500 to cover medical expenses and 85% of lost wages up to your PIP benefit cap.
+Generally, a passenger in a vehicle that struck a deer may assert a personal injury claim against the driver's insurance policy.
+In addition, accidents involving other (non-wild) animals such as domesticated (dogs/cats) or commercial (Cows) animals could lead to a personal injury claim by the driver and passenger(s) against the animal owners.
+Lastly, if you have not waived PIP, you are entitled to PIP benefits at a minimum of $2,500 to cover medical expenses and 85% of lost wages up to your PIP benefit cap.
 There is a 1 year statute of limitation from the accident date to file PIP and a 3 years limitation period to file a lawsuit if the claim has not been settled.
-For more details, discuss with an experienced personal injury attorney or contact us at (240)676-4827 for a free phone consultation.
+For more details, discuss with an experienced personal injury attorney or contact us for a free phone consultation.